This policy applies to brokers.

-MNsure will send complete AOR forms to the insurance compnay if all of the following criteria has been met:
+MNsure will send complete AOR forms to the insurance company if all of the following criteria has been met:

-Fill out the Individual Plan Agent of Record Appointment Designation form (electronic) found on Broker One Stop.
+- Fill out the electronic Individual Plan Agent of Record Appointment Designation form.

-The primary enrollee must be present to electronically sign their name and enter the date on the form.
+- The primary enrollee must be present to electronically sign his/her name.

 References and Related Documents